landing-ai/vision-agent/README.md

 export OPENAI_API_KEY="your-api-key"
 ```

+### Important Note on API Usage
+Please be aware that using the API in this project requires you to have API credits (minimum of five US dollars).
+This is different from the OpenAI subscription used in this chatbot.
+You need to obtain and manage your own API credits to ensure the functionality of the API-related features in this project.

+To get started with API credits:

+1. Visit the[OpenAI API platform](https://beta.openai.com/signup/) to sign up for an API key.
+2. Follow the instructions to purchase and manage your API credits.
+3. Ensure your API key is correctly configured in your project settings.

+Failure to have sufficient API credits may result in limited or no functionality for the features that rely on the OpenAI API.

+For more details on managing your API usage and credits, please refer to the OpenAI API documentation.

 ### Vision Agent
 #### Basic Usage
 You can interact with the agent as you would with any LLM or LMM model: